 7. COMMUNICATIONS

-7.1 «Customer Name» shall be able to utilize the DUI, pursuant to section 5 of Exhibit L, to review the Simulator Parameters established by BPA.
+7.1 «Customer Name» shall be able to utilize the DUI and CFI, pursuant to section 5 of Exhibit L, to review the Simulator Parameters established by BPA.

 7.2 BPA shall make reasonable efforts to promptly notify «Customer Name» of potential and significant system conditions or operational changes via e-mail, XML messaging, and/or the daily conference call pursuant to section 7.4 of this exhibit.